jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

 * ``.log`` : This is a text file that logs the progress of the program.

 * ``barcodeinfo.txt.gz`` : This file is only created if the ``--barcodeinfo`` option is used.
-In this case, the file will give all barcodes and their associated reads, and will explain whether or not the barcode was successfully retained during the alignment process.
+It gives all barcodes, their associated reads (after trimming the 5' barcode and any 3' sequence that extends beyond the maximal ``--R1trim`` / ``--R2trim``), and an explanation of whether or not the barcoded consensus sequence was successfully aligned to subamplicons.

 Memory usage
 ---------------------------